ZainSharief/micro-gpt/README.md

   ```

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE.txt](LICENSE.txt) file for more details.
+See the [LICENSE](LICENSE) file for more details.

 ## Contact
 Zain Sharief - zain.sharief21@gmail.com - [LinkedIn](https://www.linkedin.com/in/zain-sharief-5193b425b/)